 Cricket, though, despite its ability to welcome tech in the form of Hawk Eye, the Snickometer and a Decision Review System, has yet to fully embrace the wearable space.

-That is, until now, with tech giant Intel partnering with both the International Cricket Council and startup Specular in order to bring new insights and analysis to viewers of the ICC Champions Trophy, which has just kicked off.
+That is, until now, with tech giant Intel partnering with both the International Cricket Council and startup Speculur in order to bring new insights and analysis to viewers of the ICC Champions Trophy, which has just kicked off.

 Read this: How professional sports feel about wearables

 The biggest innovation comes in the form of a small sensor powered by Intel's Curie chipset, known as BatSense, which will fit onto the top of the bat handle and give broadcasters and fans an insight into data such as bat speed, impact angles and backlift motion.

 Intel is also set to bring a VR experience to fans attending games at The Oval and Birmingham's Edgbaston, which can be used in conjunction with the BatSense tech, and provide pitch analysis through drones.

 "Our long term aim is to make cricket the world's favourite sport, and, really, there's only one way to achieve this: keep the fans engaged and interested in the game," said David Richardson, CEO of the ICC.
 "We're trying to make this the first smart cricket tournament, and some of the innovations we've been working on with Intel haven't been seen in the sport before."

 Anuj Dua, director of marketing for Intel's New Technology Group, also indicated why the company has decided to invest into the sport.

 "Cricket is a numbers game.
 It's a 360-degree sport with angles, speed, strike rates and run rates, and that in itself links it to measurement and analysis.
 Batting techniques have evolved with the pace of the game and the nature of the competition, and of course formats like 20/20, but I don't think there's an appreciation for how hard it is to execute a particular shot.